Implicit-ARAP: Efficient Handle-Guided Neural Field Deformation via Local Patch Meshing: Experiments

+\paragraph*{Hardware and hyperparameters} All of our experiments were run on a desktop computer with a 12GB NVIDIA RTX4070Ti GPU.
+Achieving efficiency in this setting allows us to show that our method is suitable for consumer grade hardware (and therefore end-user applications).
+The hyperparameters we used for the deformation tasks and the SDF fitting are listed in~\Cref{sec:hyperparameters}.
+We sample patch points via the sphere random uniform distribution (see \Cref{fig:patch-sampling}).

-\paragraph{Metrics} To evaluate the \textbf{accuracy of meshing} methods with respect to some continuous implicit surface, we exploit the signed distance field $f_{\theta}$ and compare the respective level set value $l_i$ to $f_{\theta}(p)$ for surface points $p$ in the set of patches $\{\mathcal{P}_i\}_{i=1}^{n}$:
+\paragraph*{Metrics} To evaluate \textbf{meshing accuracy} with respect to some continuous implicit surface, we leverage the SDF $f_{\theta}$ and compare the respective level set value $l_i$ to $f_{\theta}(p)$ for surface points $p$ in the set of patches $\{\mathcal{P}_i\}_{i=1}^{n}$:

-In practice, the innermost $\max$ is approximated by evaluating the point-wise error for several points sampled from the triangles of mesh $(V_i, F)$ discretizing $\mathcal{P}_i$.
-The maximum is more meaningful here because a single outlier can create severe artifacts in the patch.
+In practice, the innermost $\max$ is estimated by evaluating the point-wise error for several points sampled from the triangles of the patch mesh $\mathcal{P}_i = (V_i, F)$.
+We chose to aggregate via maximum rather than mean, because a single outlier can create severe artifacts in the patch.

 We use four metrics to quantitatively evaluate the computed deformations, considering both global and local aspects of the geometry.
 First, we consider the \textbf{percent error in volume and area} of the deformed geometry with respect to the original one.
 Given a surface $\mathcal{S}$ and its deformed version $\mathcal{S}'$, these are computed as